DeltaCopy/Lighly-AUR/README.md

 ### Usage to build the package

 - clone this repository
-- update `pkgver` inside PKGBUILD to match the release tag name
+- update `pkgver` inside PKGBUILD to match the release tag name taken from https://github.com/Bali10050/Lightly/releases
 - run `makepkg -g` to generated the sha256sum and update the value inside the array `sha256sums=()`

 ### Installation